Test runner for py.test with web GUI

 Alternatively, you may run purkinje_runner in your project directory.
 It will automatically detect changes the the sources and execute py.test:

-Security: There is no access restriction; use only on the local machine
+Security: There is no access restriction; for now, use only on the local machine

 - Anyone can use the web application